dembasowfr/todo-springboot/README.md

 By following these steps, you can interact with the API and test all the available endpoints for `Company`, `User`, and `Task`.

+**Note**: You can find the Postman collection for this project in the `postman` directory.
+Import this collection into Postman to quickly get started with testing the API.
 ![Postman API Endpoints Architecture](../todo/src/images/postman-api-endpoints.png)